How to Choose the Right LLM for your App, Agent, Workflow, ...

 A real-world case study on using Prompt Engineering to make HR and People Operations tasks easy as pie

-The hacks and techniques that take your prompting skills to the next level and help you craft reliable one-shot prompts
+The hacks and techniques that take your prompting game to the next level and help you craft better instructions for your LLM workflows